ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Method

-While TD learning enables action-level credit assignment, standard one-step TD updates propagate value information backward by only a single timestep.
-In long-horizon manipulation tasks with sparse terminal rewards, this leads to slow credit propagation and inefficient learning, as meaningful reward signals may need to traverse about thousands of transitions.
-To address this issue, we adopt a Q-chunking \cite{q-chunking} value backup that propagates value over multiple timesteps while remaining unbiased.
-Specifically, we define a chunked action sequence \( \mathbf{a}_{t:t+h} \triangleq (a_t, a_{t+1}, \dots, a_{t+h-1}),\) and learn a chunked action-value function $Q(s_t, \mathbf{a}_{t:t+h}, \ell)$ that evaluates the return of executing this exact action sequence from state $s_t$ under instruction $\ell$.
-For a transition segment $(s_t, \mathbf{a}_{t:t+h}, r_{t:t+h-1}, s_{t+h}, \ell) \sim \mathcal{D}$, the Q-chunking Bellman target is defined as
+We first describe the policy evaluation component of our method.
+ALOE instantiates the current-policy off-policy evaluation objective from Sec.~\ref{sec:value_estimation}.
+Rather than using replay returns or replay next-actions to evaluate the implicit data policy $\pi_{\mathcal{D}}$, ALOE bootstraps through actions sampled from the current actor.
+This allows value information to propagate across fragmented transitions while keeping the critic aligned with the policy being optimized.
+However, standard one-step TD propagates value slowly under sparse rewards.
+To accelerate credit propagation, we adopt Q-chunking~\cite{q-chunking}, which backs up value over multi-step action chunks while preserving the current-policy bootstrap.
+Specifically, we define a chunked action sequence \( \mathbf{a}_{t:t+h} \triangleq (a_t, a_{t+1}, \dots, a_{t+h-1}),\) and learn a chunked action-value function $Q^\pi(s_t, \mathbf{a}_{t:t+h}, \ell)$ that evaluates the return of executing this exact action sequence from state $s_t$ under instruction $\ell$.
+For a transition segment $(s_t, \mathbf{a}_{t:t+h}, r_{t:t+h-1}, s_{t+h}, d_{t+h-1}, \ell) \sim \mathcal{D}$, the Q-chunking Bellman target is defined as

 where $\mathbf{a}' = \mathbf{a}_{t+h:t+2h}$ denotes the next action chunk sampled from the current policy.
-Unlike standard $n$-step TD, the backup uses the exact action sequence that generated the intermediate rewards, eliminating the mismatch between the return estimator and the behavior policy.
-As a result, Q-chunking achieves faster value propagation while preserving unbiased estimation \cite{q-chunking}.
+Unlike standard $n$-step TD, this backup uses the executed action chunk for intermediate rewards, accelerating value propagation while preserving the current-policy bootstrap~\cite{q-chunking}.
 In regions of the state-action space with insufficient observations, we find that traditional TD-based methods may extrapolate aggressively and produce overestimated action values.
 This effect is amplified in safety-critical manipulation tasks, where exploration is constrained and data diversity is inherently limited.
-To mitigate the overestimation arising from uncertainty, we employ a pessimistic ensemble of $K$ action-value functions $\{Q_{\phi_i}\}_{i=1}^K$.
-Each critic is trained using the same chunked TD target in Eq.~\eqref{eq:q_chunk_target}, by minimizing the objective:
+To mitigate the overestimation arising from uncertainty, we employ a pessimistic ensemble of $K$ action-value functions $\{Q^\pi_{\phi_i}\}_{i=1}^K$.
+Each critic is trained using the same chunked TD target in Eq.~\eqref{eq:q_chunk_target}, by minimizing the objective: where $y^{(h)}_{t}$ denotes the chunked TD target.
+At policy update time, we form a conservative estimate as $ Q^\pi_{\mathrm{pess}}(s_t, \mathbf{a}_{t:t+h}, \ell) =\min_{i} Q^\pi_{\phi_i}(s_t, \mathbf{a}_{t:t+h}, \ell)$, which approximates a lower confidence bound on the true action value \cite{whysopessimistic, lockwood2022review,tamar2015cvar,chow2017risk}.
+This aggregation evaluates the current policy while providing more sensitive identification of uncertainty, improving robustness under real-world deployment.